 Turks and Caicos salt was considered to be of the highest quality.
 During the American Revolutionary War, George Washington personally requested salt from the Turks Islands.

-Much still remains of the salt industry on Grand Turk, South Caicos and Salt Cay.
-The majority of these ruins are the low simple walls that divide up the salinas, but complex gate and sluice arrangements can also be seen.
+Much still remains of the salt industry on Grand Turk, South Caicos, and Salt Cay.
+The majority of these ruins are the low simple walls that divide up the salinas, yet complex gate and sluice arrangements can also be seen.
 Some notable features still standing are the Boiling Hole on South Caicos, and the White House and Deane's Dock inlet sluice gates on Salt Cay.
-As both islands have seen very little development since the salt days, visiting Salt Cay and South Caicos are like stepping back in time.
+As both islands have seen very little development since the salt days, visiting Salt Cay and South Caicos is like stepping back in time.

 A fascinating glimpse into salt days is also the 1941 Hollywood feature film Bahama Passage.
 Most of this film was shot on Salt Cay when salt production was still active.